slack-samples/deno-virtual-running-buddies/README.md

-# Virtual Running Buddies Sample App
+# Deno Virtual Running Buddies Sample App

 This is a social sample app for you and your friends to log your running activites each week, and to compare your team's progress from one week to the